U2. From left to right: Larry Mullen Jr., Bono, The Edge and Adam Clayton.

 And a fucked up world it is too

-Reverse Cerebus Syndrome: In the wake of Rattle and Hum's disastrous critical reception, the band dropped the earnest, serious image they'd developed like a hot potato and spent The Nineties reminding people that they had a sense of humour and a working knowledge of satire and irony.
-Bono did once note that their more Rule Of Cool image was meant to distract people from their still-present heavy subject matter:
+- Reverse Cerebus Syndrome: In the wake of Rattle and Hum's disastrous critical reception, the band dropped the earnest, serious image they'd developed like a hot potato and spent The Nineties reminding people that they had a sense of humor and a working knowledge of satire and irony.
+Bono did once note that their more Rule of Cool image was meant to distract people from their still-present heavy subject matter:

 Bono, in 1992: "It's a con, in a way.
 We call it Achtung Baby, grinning up our sleeves in all the photography.
 But it's probably the heaviest record we've ever made..."

 - Rock Me, Asmodeus!: MacPhisto.
 Not as heavy metal-influenced as most appearances of the trope, but definitely an example.

 - Sentenced to Down Under: "Van Diemen's Land," named after the old name for Tasmania, is about the Irish freedom fighters who were transported, and specifically dedicated to the poet and Irish Republican Brotherhood member John Boyle O'Reilly.